A band so great, it's only appropriate that nobody's ever heard of them.

 Of course, after that show, I was hooked.

-Went back and listened more closely to the album and was thrown across the
+I went back and listened more closely to the album and was thrown across my

 Not at all.
 There's all kinds of repetition in there.
-Who needs that crappin'
+Who needs that cliche'd

-"verse-chorus-guitar solo" sequence anyway?
+"verse-chorus-guitar solo" structure anyway?
 I'll tell you who.
-THE
+The Smashing Pumpkins, and their hits.

 agree that this music has more in common with Yes and ELP than with Nirvana